Kadiri: Roads

 Kadiri is classified as a 'sector' in Bangalore Majestic Terminal 3, undertaking some of the major towns of Kadapa District including Pulivendula, Jammalamadugu and Proddatur.

-Kadiri have Scores of buses to Anantapur, Hindupur, Madanapalle, Pulivendula, Rayachoti, Bangalore, Puttaparthi, Chennai And Hyderabad which is operated by APSRTC.
-Kadiri 'APSRTC DEPO' is the second largest bus depot in Anantapur District.
+Kadiri has buses to major cities including Anantapur, Hindupur, Madanapalle, Pulivendula, Rayachoti, Bangalore, Puttaparthi, Chennai and Hyderabad, which are operated by the Andhra Pradesh State Road Transport Corporation.
+Kadiri’s APSRTC depot is the second largest bus depot in Anantapur district.

 A new bypass to Kadiri has been sanctioned for Rs 240 crores to alleviate traffic congestion caused by heavy load lorries travelling to Bangalore, Chennai, Tirupati, Anantapur, and other cities.
 This bypass is due to take the place of the previous bypass.
 This bypass is to include three flyovers, one at the Kadiri-Anantapur highway, one at the Kadiri-Bangalore road, and one at the sunnapugutta thanda.
 It will be 13 kilometres long.
 The construction is progressing at a rapid pace, with the belt on the Kadiri-Anantapur highway and the Pulivendula road having been finished.